arosbio/cpsign_docs/docs/source/sections/publish_models.md

 - **Configure it.** Here you can give it a name, set permissions (visibility), give it a specific subdomain to use etc. This could look something like this:
     ![Configure App](imgs/scilifelab_serve_app_setting.png)
-    Note that you must set the `Port` to "8080" as that is the port exposed in the Docker container.
-The Serve infrastructure will forward the normal web browser port (80) to the port exposed in the container.
+    Note that you must set the `Port` to `8080` as that is the port exposed in the Docker container.
+The Serve infrastructure will forward the normal HTTP port (80) to the port exposed in the container.
 You do not need a Persistent Volume as everything is contained within the docker image.
 It will take a little while for the service to start up, once the status is "Running" you should be able to press the name and go to the URL of the service (`<your subdomain>.serve.scilifelab.se`).
-This URL will be a Jetty backup-page unless you specified a tag with a `-full` suffix when writing your Dockerfile.
+This URL will be a Jetty backup-page unless you specified a tag with a `-full` suffix when writing your Dockerfile in step 1 above.
 If you add `/api/v2/modelInfo` after this URL (i.e., `<your subdomain>.serve.scilifelab.se/api/v2/modelInfo`) you should get the same information as when you tested it on your local machine.

 **Now you should successfully have published your model!**